FAMILY

 Impact of industrialization on family

-There were both positive and negative effects to industrialization.
+Industrialization had both positive and negative effects.

 1. Negative:

 Divorce rates increased, as well as rates of suicide and depression.
 Industrialization led to an increase in pollution as fossil fuels like coal were burned in large amounts when used in industrial machines.
 It also led to an increase in child labour, as more and more children of younger and younger ages worked to help support their families.
 Many worked in textile industries (often as repairmen who were supposed to crawl in amongst the dangerous moving parts without stopping the machine) or as the power source for hauling the mine cars used in underground coal mine shafts.
 This led to many children with health issues, malnutrition, stunted growth, physical deformities, missing and mangled appendages, and death.
-The rate of alcohol consumption greatly increased, as men began to spend more and more time after work in pubs and bars instead of at home (directly tied to rates of depression and divorce).
+The rate of alcohol consumption greatly increased as men began to spend more and more time after work in pubs and bars instead of at home (directly tied to rates of depression and divorce).
 Families spent less time together, as they were either working or too exhausted from 12-14 hour days.
 Rapid urbanization led to poorly planned cities that were overcrowded, dirty, and poorly sanitized.
 This led to an increase in disease, and city dwellers consumed outbreaks of infectious diseases such as cholera as tainted water supplies It also led to a decrease in homemade goods as the main source of finished goods.
 Cheaper, faster-made products replaced personalization, creativity, and family businesses.

-1. Positives:
+2. Positives:

 Post a Comment